wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 To determine whether each instance within an AWS EC2 Auto Scaling Group might be "OutOfService", Elastic Load Balancer listeners automatically check the health of instances within its Auto Scaling Group.
 The frequency between "pings" is set by the "Grace Period" (such as 300 seconds).<a target="_blank" href="https://linuxacademy.com/cp/courses/lesson/course/2062/lesson/3/module/206">*</a>
 AWS can keep a time-series ELB Access Logs of requests processed by a Load Balancer, which saves response latencies along with time of occurance, client IP address, request paths, and server responses.
 But in AWS such need to be activated at intervals of either 5 or 60 minutes.
 AWS does NOT provide an UI to process the data using Elastic Map Reduce or other tool.
 Trends identified would include the time between acceptance of a connection to the first byte sent to an instance.
+Timings would include processing of a public key to match the one in the ELB setup with a back-end instance authentication policy.
 <!-- This is for either Layer 7 HTTP/HTTPS that uses X-Forwarded-for header to get client IP addresses or Layer 4 TPC using proxy protocol to get client address.
 -->
-In secure environments, timings would include processing of a public key to match the one in the ELB setup with a back-end instance authentication policy.

 TODO: Load balancer limits.